West Nile virus found in Mecklenburg County

 CHARLOTTE, N.C.
 (FOX 46 CHARLOTTE) – Mecklenburg County announced that West Nile virus has been found in a mosquito in the county on July 14.

-So far in 2021, no residents of the county have been identified with the neuroinvasive WNV but precautions are now being urged.
+So far in 2021, no residents of the county have been identified with the neuroinvasive WNV but precautions are now being urged, health officials said.

 Mosquitoes circulate the virus within the wild bird population and can transmit the virus to humans through a single bite, the county said.

-The CDC says most people infected with WNV can experience no symptoms to a mild, flu-like illness.
+The CDC said most people infected with WNV can experience no symptoms to a mild, flu-like illness.

 However, 20 percent of people infected will develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea or rash.
 In one percent of the infections, WNV can cause severe illness affecting the central nervous systems such as inflammation of the brain or meningitis.